emqx/emqx-docs/en_US/deploy/install-macOS.md

    mkdir -p emqx && unzip emqx-@CE_VERSION@-macos12-arm64.zip -d emqx && cd emqx
    ```

-## Operate EMQX
+## Start and Stop EMQX

 EMQX can be started in daemon mode, foreground mode, or interactive mode.
-Note, that only one instance of EMQX can be running at any time with default configuration.
+Note that only one instance of EMQX can be running at any time with default configuration.

 If you install EMQX with Homebrew, use `emqx` command as specified below.
 If you install EMQX from a zip package, use `bin/emqx` instead (assuming you are in the directory where you extract emqx files).